Skip to main content

 3. Human-in-the-Loop Is Underrated

-4. Technical Capability ≠ Product-Market Fit
+4. Technical Capability Does Not Equal Product-Market Fit

 Just because you can build something doesn't mean you should.
 The graveyard of AI startups is full of impressive technology solving problems nobody has.